CerebriumAI/examples/30-asgi-server/README.md

 ## Things to note

 - The `runtime` should be set to `custom`.
 - The `port` should be set to the port on which the ASGI server will run.
+Note that your requests to cerebrium will still be made to port 443.
 - The `entrypoint` should be set to the command that starts the ASGI server.
 - The code lives in the `/app` directory.
 So, the `entrypoint` should point to the ASGI server in the `/app/main.py` file.
 For Uvicorn, the entrypoint should be `uvicorn app.main:app ...`